 - i.
 Each student will be considered individually with emphasis upon quality of performance.
-The Committee may recommend continued pursuit of medical studies for any student who is justifiably assumed capable of completing the M.D. degree requirements within the time limits established in Section IV, E, 3, a. - ii.
-This Committee will review the progress of all students at least once yearly. - iii.
-This Committee recommends to the Vice Dean for Educational Affairs: - a.
-The promotion of a student from one year's study to the next. - b.
+The APRC may recommend continued pursuit of medical studies for any student who is capable of completing the M.D. degree requirements within the time limits established in Section IV, E, 3, a. - ii.
+The APRC will review the progress of all students at least once yearly. - iii.
+The APRC recommends to the Vice Dean for Educational Affairs: - a.
+The promotion of a student from one year's study to the next, including whether a student should repeat all or part of a year's work, or longer. - b.
 The certification of a student as qualified to graduate. - c.
-The placement of a student, when necessary, on a leave of absence for academic reasons, diagnostic evaluation, medical intervention or personal reasons. - d.
-The disciplinary action for unethical and/or non-professional behavior or other misconduct when required. - e.
-Other remediation as might arise during the course of the educational program. - f.
-The dismissal of a student from the Morsani College of Medicine for academic reasons and/or readmission. - iv.
-The Committee has the authority to take action in the following areas: - a.
-The formulation of a remedial program (the recommendations of the respective Course Director concerning remediation will be the primary consideration for requirements, subject to review by the Committee).
+The placement of a student, when necessary, on a leave of absence due to academic performance issues. - d.
+The conduct determinations and academic sanctions for unethical and/or unprofessional behavior or other misconduct when required. - e.
+Other remediation as may be required during the course of the educational program. - f.
+The dismissal of a student from the Morsani College of Medicine for academic reasons and/or readmission. - g.
+Reviewing all petitions for readmission following an APRC recommended leave of absence, and recommending whether or not the student may resume medical studies.
+This must be documented in a letter to the student from the Chair of the APRC. - iv.
+The APRC has the authority to take action in the following areas: - a.
+The formulation of a remedial program (the recommendations of the respective Course Director concerning remediation will be the primary consideration for requirements, subject to review by the APRC).